 Andy is also a regular contributor to and the editor-in-chief of the Supreme Court of Vermont Law Blog.

 He earned his J.D., cum laude, from Vermont Law School.
 While in law school he was Technology Editor for the Vermont Law Review.
 He was Justice of the Arthur Chapter of Phi Alpha Delta Law Fraternity during his second year.
 He was also co-chair of the VLS Sports & Entertainment Law Society for two years and he is the co-founder of the National Sports & Entertainment Law Society.

 During law school, Andy also clerked with the Office of the Vermont Attorney General in the Criminal Division, handling several criminal appeals.
 During his clerkship, he argued before the Vermont Supreme Court under Vermont’s student-practice rule.

-Andy is a September 2015 graduate of the Spence Trial Lawyers College in Dubois, Wyoming.
-The Trial Lawyers College is an invitation-only, intensive three-week course focused on trial skills ranging from jury selection to closing argument.
+Andy is a September 2015 graduate of the Trial Lawyers College.
+The Trial Lawyers College is an intensive three-week course focused on trial skills ranging from jury selection to closing argument.

-Andy is a past president and an active member of the Bethel Area Rotary Club.
-Andy is also Chair of the Bethel Planning Commission.
+Andy is a past president and a member of the Bethel Area Rotary Club.
+Andy is the past Chair of the Bethel Planning Commission.
 He was a long-term resident of Bethel and involved in many Town volunteer activities.
 Andy teaches law courses at CCV.
 Andy and his wife live in South Woodbury with their daughter, granddaughter, two puppies, and a cat.

 Andy plays guitar in a punk rock band and enjoys reading non-legal books on occasion.
 Andy is also secretly a ninja.